 Lastly, add a couple of formulas to calculate the completed tasks (like we did for the checklist), hide the linked cells, and your Excel To Do list is good to go!

 The bar chart at the top of the To-Do list is based on the percentage formula in B2.
-If you are curious to know the details, I encourage you to download the template, unhide columns D and E, and investigate the formulas.
+If you are curious to know the details of creating such a checklist with completion percentage bar, I encourage you to download the template, unhide columns D and E, and investigate the formulas.

 Another useful application of checkboxes in Excel is for creating interactive reports.